Skip to content

 What is AmneziaWG

-Currently, some GL.iNet router models (such as Brume 3 and Beryl AX) support the AmneziaWG protocol in specific firmware versions.
-This feature will be fully introduced in firmware version 4.9 and gradually adapted to other models.
+Currently, several GL.iNet routers (such as Brume 3 and Beryl AX) support the AmneziaWG protocol in specific firmware versions.
+Full support will be officially available in firmware version 4.9 and gradually extended to more models.

 Set up VPN Obfuscation on GL.iNet routers

-In this case, we use two GL.iNet routers to set up a VPN obfuscation connection over AmneziaWG protocol.
+This scenario uses two GL.iNet routers to establish a VPN obfuscation connection via the AmneziaWG protocol.

 • Brume 3 (GL-MT5000): Acting as a VPN Server for home use.